samiramghd/bikesharing/README.md

 ![This is an image](https://github.com/samiramghd/bikesharing/blob/main/images/pic1.PNG)

-> In this visualization, we graph the length of time that bikes are checked out for each gender which we can see it's the highest for Males.
+> In this visualization, we graph the length of time that bikes are checked out for each gender which we can see it's the highest for Males [Checkout Times by user and Gender](https://public.tableau.com/views/CheckoutTimes_16443727470940/Checkout?:language=en-US&:display_count=n&:origin=viz_share_link).

 ![This is an image](https://github.com/samiramghd/bikesharing/blob/main/images/pic2.PNG)